 - Ladies especially enjoy hiking, yoga, and weight training, according to the 2015 Del Webb Boomers Report.

 About half of the country's baby boomers enjoy video games, which can help with cognitive decline, says The Huffington Post.
 They're not playing the complicated or intense games the millennials love, necessarily, but they can enjoy puzzles, card games, trivia, and other similar games.

 The 2015 U.S. News Baby Boomer Report says exercise is important to 67 percent of Boomers.
 They are working out for health reasons, because it's what they've always done, because they're divorced and dating, and to look good and maintain the ideal athletic-looking body that will serve them well, well into their 70s.

 The richest baby boomers live in Wyoming, California, Connecticut, and Florida, according to Data Driven Marketing.
 In total, the boomers have about 14.5 trillion dollars in investable assets.

 Highest Boomer Population

 The same report shows that Maine has the largest percentage of baby boomers making up their total population, at 36 percent.
 Older baby boomers are still on the job in the highest concentrations in North Dakota (68.4 percent), New Hampshire, Nebraska, Vermont, and South Dakota.
-California has more baby boomers overall (9,232,738 as of 2010 based on a report presented by Emsi), but not the highest concentration.
+According to a 2014 study, Maine, New Hampshire, and Vermont have the highest concentration of Boomers per capita.